dev03-08/Smart-Energy-Meter/README.md

 # Smart-Energy-Meter
-An ESP32-based IoT Smart Energy Meter for real-time energy monitoring using ACS712, LCD, and Blynk.
+Smart Energy Meter is an intelligent IoT solution that enables real-time monitoring of electrical energy consumption.
+Powered by the ESP32 microcontroller, the system measures current, calculates power and energy usage, displays readings on an LCD, and transmits data to the Blynk IoT platform for remote access.
+The project aims to promote energy efficiency by providing accurate, continuous monitoring and easy visualization of electricity usage, making it suitable for smart homes, educational demonstrations, and IoT-based automation projects.